Kafka UI Tools: Which One Is Right for Your Team?

 Can I migrate from another Kafka UI to Conduktor?

 Yes.
 Conduktor connects to the same Kafka clusters and Schema Registry instances.
-There's no data migration.
-You're just changing the management layer.
-Connect Conduktor to your existing Kafka in minutes.
+There's no data migration; you're changing the management layer.

 Does Conduktor work with Confluent Cloud?

 Yes.
-Conduktor Console connects to Confluent Cloud as a standard Kafka cluster.
-It provides an alternative or complementary management interface with features Control Center doesn't offer for multi-team governance.
+Conduktor Console connects to Confluent Cloud as a standard Kafka cluster and can be used as a complementary management and governance interface.

 What about open-source alternatives to Conduktor?

 Kafbat UI and AKHQ are good open-source options for smaller deployments.
-Both have basic RBAC, but neither provides self-service workflows, team ownership models, audit logging, or the enterprise API that multi-team organizations need.
+Both have RBAC, but neither is built around application ownership, self-service access workflows, or platform-team automation.

 Conduktor Console: built for teams, not just individuals.